 When Joan Fontaine died at the ripe old age of 96, I was thinking she must surely have been the earliest of Alfred Hitchcock's leading ladies still living.
 Nope!
 She had been the oldest, but there was — at the time — one leading lady working with Hitchcock a decade before Joan, and she was still alive when Joan checked out.
 (It was Nova Pilbeam, who died in 2015 at age 95.)

 This inspired my list of all the still-living leading ladies of Hitchcock.
 For this list's purposes, I tried to make sure I kept out any women who were the most prominent females in their respective films, but who were not, in fact, leads.

 As you can see, by any standard, the list is paltry ... down to just eight women who functioned as leading ladies for Hitch.

 Before peeking, I dare you to try to guess them all.

-Hitchcock's last film was one of his weakest, but it's not without its pleasures.
-Barbara Harris has never been bad, even if she hardly typifies the classic Hitchcock leading lady.
-Even though this is Hitch's last film, we've already lost the film's other major female, Karen Black, who lost her battle to cancer in 2013.
+Hitchcock's last film was minor, but was not without its pleasures.
+Barbara Harris was never bad in any movie, even if she hardly typifies the classic Hitchcock leading lady.
+We've now lost both Harris and the film's other major female, Karen Black, who died of cancer in 2013.

 Julie Andrews (b.
 October 1, 1935), Torn Curtain (1966)